 WordPerfect for DOS 5.1+ and 6.2 are legally available for sale on CD to licensed users of WordPerfect for DOS.
 Further details are available elsewhere on this site.

-Version 6 of Tame from www.tamedos.com is indispensable for use with WPDOS under Windows 2000, XP and the 32-bit versions of Windows Vista and Windows 7 or 8 (but is not needed for 64-bit versions of Windows).
+Version 6 of Tame from www.tamedos.com is indispensable for use with WPDOS under Windows 2000, XP and the 32-bit versions of Windows Vista and Windows 7 or 8 (but cannot be used with 64-bit versions of Windows).
 This US$20 program speeds keyboard input and improves compatibility for WPDOS and other DOS applications under recent Windows versions.
 New features include the following: italics and underlines can be displayed in text mode; more than 60 lines of text can be visible in a window; the number of rows and columns on screen can be changed while the program is open; text can be copied and pasted to and from the Windows clipboard without macros or add-ons; a keystroke (Win-Enter) switches between windowed mode and a full-screen mode that uses Windows's fonts but is as fast as - or faster than - WP in traditional hardware-based full-screen mode.
 A page of further details provides preliminary information on the vast range of customization options available under Tame.

 How to display the euro symbol in MS-DOS and Windows DOS.
 This site provides instructions for typing and displaying the euro symbol in full-screen MS-DOS (including Windows DOS) and in windowed DOS boxes.